Tips for Eating Healthy on a Budget

 Shop at discount or low frills grocery stores.

-Discount or low frills grocery stores generally offer lower prices.
-Another option is small, fruit and vegetable stores, which often have lower prices on other items.
+Discount or low frills grocery stores generally offer lower prices because they do not have non-essential features like fancy packaging, decorated aisles or extended hours.
+Another option is small fruit and vegetable stores, which often have lower prices on their items.

 Try to buy what’s in season.